jesuspriv/FocusFlow/README.md

 # FocusFlow – UI Layout Practice

-FocusFlow is a personal project focused on practicing modern UI layout design using HTML and CSS.
+FocusFlow is a landing page layout created as a practice project to improve my HTML and CSS skills.

-The main goal of this project is to strengthen my understanding of layout systems, spacing, visual hierarchy, and building scalable interfaces similar to real-world web applications.
+The main objective of this project is to focus on layout, spacing, and visual hierarchy and responsive design, not on building a fully functional product.

 This project is not focused on functionality yet, but on creating a solid and clean UI foundation.